Skip to main content

 Consider the data points collected in a typical biometric screening ∞ blood pressure, cholesterol levels, blood glucose, and body mass index (BMI).
 From a conventional perspective, these are standalone metrics.
 From a systems-endocrinology perspective, they are downstream effects of a much more intricate upstream reality.
 An elevated blood glucose reading is a symptom.

-The underlying cause could be insulin resistance driven by and high cortisol, a thyroid disorder affecting metabolic rate, or, in men, declining which are linked to metabolic dysfunction.
+The underlying cause could be insulin resistance driven by chronic stress and high cortisol, a thyroid disorder affecting metabolic rate, or, in men, declining testosterone levels which are linked to metabolic dysfunction.
 A wellness program that simply flags the high glucose and offers generic advice to “eat better” fails the “reasonably designed” test because it ignores the physiological context.
 It also fails the individual by not guiding them toward a truly effective clinical protocol.

 A wellness program’s compliance with the ADA hinges on whether it is reasonably designed to genuinely improve health, a standard that demands a more sophisticated approach than simple data collection.